Dimension constraints in some problems involving intermediate curvature: The Case of Uniformly Positive Intermediate Curvature

 \textbf{Notes.} $\mu$-bubbles were first considered by Gromov \cite{Gromov_2018} \cite{Gromov_Lectures} to prove metric inequalities on scalar curvature.
 Recently, this technique has found many applications in problems involving scalar curvature.
 J. Zhu \cite{Zhu 2020} utilized $\mu$-bubbles to obtain several geometric inequalities.
 Lesourd-Unger-Yau \cite{Lesourd-Unger-Yau_2021} applied the $\mu$-bubble technique to prove a positive mass theorem with arbitrary ends.
 Chodosh-Li \cite{Chodosh-Li_2020} and Gromov \cite{Gromov_2020 no PSC} recently proved that aspherical 4- and 5-manifolds do not admit metrics with positive scalar curvature.
-Definition \ref{def-mububble:weighted} closely follows the ones in \cite{Chodosh-Li_2020} \cite{Zhu 2020}.